Megaemce/AnnoyScript/posts/Adding a view count and like button to 11ty.md

     }
 });

-// Get the view and increment them.
+// Get the views and increment them.
 Every request is a new view app.get("/api/:postTitle/views", async (req, res) => {
     try {
         const { postTitle } = req.params;